-The bill amends sections 5747.08 and 5747.98 of the Revised Code and enacts new sections 5747.87 and 5747.88 to establish a nonrefundable income tax credit for Ohio taxpayers.
-This credit is designated for expenses related to handgun training and the purchase of secure storage and locking devices for firearms, with a maximum limit of $250 per taxable year for each category.
-The bill defines "secure storage device" and "locking device," and outlines the requirements for claiming these credits, including the necessity for taxpayers to provide sales receipts or other supporting documentation when requested by the tax commissioner.
+The bill amends sections 5747.08 and 5747.98 of the Revised Code and introduces new sections 5747.87 and 5747.88 to establish a nonrefundable income tax credit for Ohio taxpayers.
+This credit is designated for expenses related to the purchase of secure storage devices and locking devices for firearms, as well as costs associated with handgun training courses.
+Each credit is capped at $250 per taxable year.
+The bill also defines "secure storage device" and "locking device" to clarify eligibility for the tax credit and empowers the tax commissioner to request supporting documentation, such as sales receipts, to validate claims.

 Statutes affected: